 There are a number of more popular platforms like Cowbird out there using location as a mechanism for storytelling context, but there are also more niche geolocation storytelling initiatives like Middlebury’s Murmur that are springing up all over the world.
 If you think about what social media has lacked to date — a means for people to express and consume more deeply — the implications are enormous, and amount to what I call a return to “long context” or revitalized critical thinking.

-Sasha: What is inherently interesting about transmedia is that the best examples are not closed narratives, but open ones.
+inherently interesting about transmedia is that the best examples are not closed narratives, but open ones.
 Gunther’s example of Pandemic allows the narrative to extend beyond the bounds of the creator’s vision and into the lives of constituent participants.

 The single best example of a transmedia campaign has been the evolving campaign started by the Occupy movement.
 The narrative, driven by its simple condition of addressing income inequality and systemic failures, has brought to bare journalistic narratives, musical narratives, film narratives, live stream narratives, heroic narratives, global narratives, local narratives and television narratives.
 The occupy campaign was transmedia by design.
 It had simple local rules (demand the address of income inequality and systemic failures) and was entirely built across multiple media for which the creators were intimately familiar.